H-1B Cap-Gap Extension FAQs

 Will I receive personal notification of my cap gap extension?

 No, you will not receive automatic notification.
 You must be in close communication with your employer's immigration specialist so you know the status of your H-1B petition.
-When you are eligible for the cap gap extension, you must contact your primary ISSO adviser if you want documentation of the extension (though it is not required).
+When you are eligible for the cap gap extension, you must submit the ISSO H-1B Cap Gap I-20 Online Request if you want documentation of the extension (though it is not required).

 Can I travel outside the U.S. during a cap gap extension period and return in F-1 status?